MDHettige17BBH/Bug-bounty-reports/README.md

 # Bug-bounty-reports

-**17-year-old bug bounty hunter from Sri Lanka.**
+**Self-taught Application Security Researcher from Sri Lanka.** No mentor.
+No bootcamp.
 Just public reports, PortSwigger labs, and 12-hour days.

 This repo is how I learn: I take disclosed reports, reverse-engineer the methodology, and write how *I* would have found each bug.
 Not summaries.